Opportunities for Pro Bono Service in Tennessee

 Nonprofit Leadership & Community Education

 Many lawyers serve the community through leadership roles with a nonprofit organization or bar association or by providing public education and outreach on legal topics.
 The TBA and local bars, as well as legal and community service organizations, develop educational materials, deliver presentations and frequently have openings on their boards and other governing and leadership groups.
-With so many resources shifting to online and remote responses, there is still a need to develop materials and presentations and support outreach to get information out to those in need.
+Please contact TBA if you are interested in working with our Committees.

 Legal Service Organizations in Tennessee